JOIN OUR TEAM

 Job Description

-The ideal candidate for the Director of Advancement + Community Impact role is a creative and critical thinker that has a decolonized approach to nonprofit work, an acute understanding of community, experience working in a dynamic environment that demands a high level of flexibility and problem-solving skills, and a clear alignment with WOCA’s mission and vision.
+The ideal Administrative Associate candidate is a creative and critical thinker that has a decolonized approach to nonprofit work, an acute understanding of community, experience working in a dynamic environment that demands a high level of flexibility and problem-solving skills, and a clear alignment with WOCA’s mission and vision.
+Prior background working in a nonprofit arts or cultural organization, particularly within a grassroots setting, is especially valued.

 LOCATION & OFFICE